 - Participate in the Big Bang!
 Business Competition—a forum for students, researchers and faculty to collaborate, develop and test business visions and plans.
 You will receive invaluable feedback from industry executives, entrepreneurs, business leaders, venture capitalists and angel investors on how to create and refine your business concept.
 Keller Pathway Fellows must enter and participate in the Big Bang! through at least the second round.

-- Opening dinner with BD Fellows
+- Opening dinner with Business Development Fellows

 - Monthly mentoring meetings and Big Bang!
 Business Competition workshops begin.